You are here

 Department of Education

 The Master of Education is a highly flexible and mobile degree that is responsive to the needs of the university and the communities served.
 As its constituencies evolve, the staff and faculty will collaborate within and across programs and colleges to create and facilitate quality, rigorous programming and curriculum that remain steadfast to our mission but continuously reflect the needs of the campus, the system and the region.

 Master of Education Mission

-The Master of Education is a professional development degree for educational scholars, which includes teachers and professionals with leadership or training roles in health sciences, social services, academic areas across higher education and Pre-K to 12, community education, and business or industry.
-Professional development is achieved through critical reflection, theoretical investigation, and application of theory and research to practice in communities.
-The curriculum is based on the roles that educational scholars play as teachers, leaders, and change agents in formal, non-formal, and community-based settings.
+The Master of Education is a professional degree for teachers and those who work in health sciences, social services, academic areas across higher education and Pre-K to 12, community education, and business or industry.
+Professional development is achieved through critical reflection, investigation, and application of theory and research to practice in communities.
+The curriculum is based on the work done as teachers, leaders, and change agents in formal, non-formal, and community-based settings.